The Luka State: Career

 In 2014, Whitmore parted with founding members Ellis and Bell, the latter citing musical differences and leaving room for Jake Barnabas as drummer.
 This change coincided with a change to a more electronically enhanced sound, described by Clash as "all epic guitars and contagious synth lines".

 The band were invited on tour with One Night Only in 2015 and so the band expanded, with guitarist Lewis Pusey joining January of that year.
 His first performance with the band was on set in London at the recording of The Believer music video.

 In 2017 The Luka State started writing music for their debut album, which would become Fall In Fall Out, in their Winsford rehearsal space whilst touring extensively across the UK and internationally.

 The band self-funded the recording of Fall In Fall Out at The Pool studio in London between October 2017 and August 2018 with producer Jamie Evans.
 Additionally the track "Bold" was produced by Simon Edwards, formerly the bassist of Fairground Attraction and Billy Bragg’s touring band, in his home studio.

 Alan Moulder (producer of U2, Arctic Monkeys, Nine Inch Nails) and Mike Cave (who had worked with Lewis Capaldi) mixed the majority of the record, with Catherine Marks mixing "Bold" and Tarek Musa mixing "What's My Problem".

 The band originally planned to self-release the album before signing to NYC based record label Anti Fragile in December 2019, and then signing to Shelter Music / BMG across Europe in November 2020.

 In May 2022 the band launched what will be their next album campaign, with the single "Bring Us Down" released alongside announcing their first headline tour of North America, planned for autumn 2022, following UK touring that begins at 2000trees.

-The band's next album release details are still unknown.
+In July 2025 lead vocalist Conrad Ellis sustained multiple injuries after falling off stage during the La Sainte Rock Festival.
+These injuries caused the band's work on their third studio album to be put on hold while Conrad recovered.

+In April 2026 the band announced on their official Instagram page that they will be taking a hiatus, citing the injury Conrad sustained a year prior as the event that took the wind out of their sails.
+The band also acknowledged that work had continued on their third studio album but it once again had to be put on hold.